Winx Club: Concept and creation

-During the 1990s, comic artist Iginio Straffi noticed that most action cartoons focused on male heroes; at the time, he felt that the "cartoon world was devoid of female characters."
+During the 1990s, comic artist Iginio Straffi noticed that most action cartoons were focused on male heroes; at that time, he felt that the "cartoon world was devoid of female characters".
 Straffi hoped to introduce an alternative show with a female lead aged 16 to 18, as he wanted to "explore the psychological side" of the transition to adulthood.
 He decided to develop a pilot centred on the conflict between two rival colleges; one for fairies and another for witches.
 Straffi compared his original premise to "a sort of 'Oxford–Cambridge rivalry' in a magical dimension".
 In expanding the concept, Iginio Straffi drew his inspiration from Japanese manga and the comics of Sergio Bonelli.